timster/peewee-moves/docs/usage.rst

     migrator.drop_index('table', 'index_name')
     cursor = migrator.execute_sql(sql, params=None)

-The kwargs are passed to the field as they would be if you were defining the field on the model itself.
+The kwargs are passed to the field as they would be if you were defining the field on a Peewee model class.

 The migrator.execute_sql allows for writing direct SQL if you need to.
 There's nothing stopping you from writing something specific to your database engine using this method.